coderitter/knight-form/README.md

 <form [form]="form" />
 ```

-That is what is basically is.
+This is what it basically is.
 Describe a form, put data in, render it, get data out.

-# Element
+# Overview

-The form tree constists of elements.
-Every element can have arbitrary many elements underneath.
-Basically there are two types of elements.

-- `Element`
-- `Field`

-Fields are elements that can handle values.
-Plain elements can be anything that you want them to be.
-There are just nodes in a tree which will do face a renderer.
-It will decide what is done with the element and you will be the one programming it.
-So you have free hand to do whatever you like.
-Choose the `Field` as your super class if you want your element be able to handle values and choose `Element` for everything else like visual components.

-We already ship some simple elements for your convenience.
+This data structure is a tree.
+Every element of the tree is an instance of class `Element` or one of its sub classes.
+Basically there is only one other sub class that has weight which is `Field`.
+A field represents a user inputtable value.

+So what you can do is adding fields to represent user inputtable values.
+You can add visual elements like a fieldset or a row to align elements in a row.
+You can add buttons which have some instant dynamic behaviour on the form or buttons that submit the form.
+Also you can add more complex behavioural elements like a mapping which is able to replace parts of the form with other elements depending on a value of a field.

+There are the following elements available and you may add as many as you like.

-- Fields: `Form`
+- Fields: `Field`, `Form`
 - Buttons: `Button`
 - Visuals elements: `Row`, `FieldSet`, `FormFrame`
-- Behavioural elements: `Mapping`
+- Behavioural elements: `Mapping`, `FieldValueMapping`

+Buttons, visual elements and behavioural elements are in fact just sub classes of `Element`.
+We differentiate to have a nicer way of thinking about it.

-Yes the form itself is a field.
+And yes, the form itself is a field.
 It is your root element and because it is a field you also can nest it inside other forms.

-So really, this library is meant as a toolkit which tries to not stand in your way.
-Use it as a starting point and do not be afraid to extend it.
+So you will be able to define forms for your domain objects and then you can combine them.
+You will just want get rid of the form frame and its buttons when rendering.
+The good thing is that you do not need to think about it because our renderers will do that automatically.

+UML diagram

-## Element properties
+# Element

-Every element has the following attributes.
+The `Element` is the core object.
+Every other element used is at least an `Element`.

+Here are its properties.

 - `parent`: Every element knows its parent.
-You do not have to set it by yourself.
+(You do not have to set it by yourself.)
+- `elements`: Every element can have arbitrary many sub elements.
 - `name`: Every element has a name which it can be referred to.
-On fields it additionally refers to a property on one of your objects.
-- `elements`: Every element can have arbitrary many sub elements.
+Additionally to its core function you can use it for anything you need.
+This is the idea here.
+It is a data structure.
-- `prototype`: Another element which can be used as a blueprint or whatever you would come up with.
-It is used in the `Field` for example.
+- `prototype`: This is not used in the core element.
+It is used in `Field` when having a list where you can add and remove items.
+Use it for whatever you think.
 - `widget`: Here you can set view specific attributes.
-We ship a basic widget with very basic attributes.
-Use it as a starting point for your own widgets.

-Also you can add any further property that you need!
-Use it to extend the elements data wise.
+This element is the starting point if you do not have to deal with use inputtable values.
+Create anything you like from it.
+Remember is is just a data structure.
+The renderer that you create will decide what to do with your custom elements.

+Do not be afraid to extend it.

+## Extending the element by adding properties

+Because you are in TypeScript it is very easy to add further properties.
+You just need to do it.

 ```typescript
 var field = new Field('string', 'name');